Tiffany says sales could miss estimates if Hong Kong protests continue

-(Reuters) - Tiffany & Co (TIF.N) warned on Wednesday of the impact the ongoing protests in Hong Kong are having on the company’s sales, and said any deterioration in the situation may result in the jeweler’s full-year sales coming in below its own forecasts.
+Aug 28 (Reuters) - Tiffany & Co warned on Wednesday of the impact the ongoing protests in Hong Kong are having on the company’s sales, and said any deterioration in the situation may result in the jeweler’s full-year sales coming in below its own forecasts.

 Hong Kong is the luxury retailer’s fourth largest market after the United States, Japan and mainland China.